lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 First, the maximum speedup that speculative decoding based methods can achieve is limited by the *token acceptance rate*, or equivalently, how accurately the draft model can predict the main model's outputs.
 Second, creating an accurate draft model is non-trivial, often requiring extra training and careful tuning in the face of traffic changes over time.

 In this blog post, we introduce a new, exact decoding algorithm, **lookahead decoding**, designed to overcome these challenges.
-The key observation enabling lookahead decoding is that, although decoding multiple next tokens in one step is infeasible, an LLM can indeed generate multiple disjoint [n-grams]((https://en.wikipedia.org/wiki/N-gram)) in parallel.
+The key observation enabling lookahead decoding is that, although decoding multiple next tokens in one step is infeasible, an LLM can indeed generate multiple disjoint [n-grams](https://en.wikipedia.org/wiki/N-gram) in parallel.
 These n-grams could potentially fit into future parts of the generated sequence.
 This is achieved by viewing [autoregressive decoding as solving nonlinear equations](https://proceedings.mlr.press/v139/song21a/song21a.pdf) and adapting the classic [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) for parallel decoding.
 The generated n-grams are captured and later verified, if suitable, integrated into the sequence.

 Lookahead decoding is able to generate n-grams each step, as opposed to producing just one token, hence reducing the total number of decoding steps -- generating N tokens in less than N steps.
 In fact, lookahead decoding stands out because it:
 - Operates **without** a draft model, streamlining deployment.
 - Linearly reduces the number of decoding steps relative to log(FLOPs) per step.

-Next, we will show that when the extra FLOPS per step is insignificant, lookahead decoding provides a substantial reduction of latency, ranging from 1.5x to 2.3x.
-More importantly, it allows for the allocation of more FLOPs for even greater latency reduction in extremely latency-sensitive applications, albeit this comes with diminishing returns.
+Next, we will show that lookahead decoding provides a substantial reduction of latency, ranging from 1.5x to 2.3x with negligible computation overhead.
+More importantly, it allows one to trade computation for latency reduction, albeit this comes with diminishing returns.

 We have developed an implementation of lookahead decoding compatible with ```huggingface/transformers```.
 Users can easily enhance the performance of HuggingFace's native ```generate``` function with just a few lines of code.
 We encourage you to explore our [code repository](https://github.com/hao-ai-lab/LookaheadDecoding) and provide feedback.